SeanCooke/ProxyServer/README.md

 ## Concurrent Connections
 Multiple simultaneous service requests in parallel are handled with multithreading.
 In ProxyServer, the server listens at a fixed port on the main thread.
 When a TCP connection request is recieved, a new thread is spawned and the request is handled in the new thread.

 Concurrent connections can be tested by using `$ telnet` to connect to ProxyServer from one terminal window and before issuing a request, `$ telnet` to ProxyServer from a second terminal window.
-Complete a request on the second terminal window then complete your request on the first terminal window then complete your request in the first terminal window as seen below:
+Complete a request on the second terminal window then complete a request on the first terminal window as seen below:

     TERMINAL ONE
     $ telnet [hostname] [port-specified-in-proxy_config]<enter>